1971 North Indian Ocean cyclone season: Severe Cyclonic Storm Ten (10B)

-1971 Odisha cyclone (12B)
+Deep Depression Eleven

+Extremely Cyclonic Storm Twelve (12B)

 On October 27 a tropical depression formed in the Bay of Bengal.
 It tracked northward, rapidly strengthened until reached a peak of 115 mph winds.
 The cyclone struck Paradip in Odisha, India, on October 29, and dissipated by the same day.
 The storm surge and flooding from the system caused 10,800 fatalities.

-Cyclone Thirteen (13A)
+Severe Cyclonic Storm Thirteen (13A)

 A tropical cyclone moved through the Arabian Sea near the end of October.

-Cyclone Fourteen (14B)
+Severe Cyclonic Storm Fourteen (14B)

-Cyclone Fifteen (15A)
+Very Severe Cyclonic Storm Fifteen (15A)

 This was a rare cyclone which threatened the Arabian Peninsula in the month of December.